 Your Pet’s Home Away from Home

-Each Eno kennel assistant is highly trained to practice the highest standards of care and cleanliness.
 We provide soft blankets and cozy bedding.
 We use our own food and water bowls.
-For your convenience, there is no need to provide bedding or bowls.
 We do all we can to make sure your pet feels safe and comfortable.

-We check three times a day to make sure your pet’s room and bedding are clean and dry.
-We meticulously track each boarding pet’s eating, drinking, and elimination habits.
-If we ever notice anything even slightly amiss, we immediately alert a vet assistant or veterinarian.
+We check on pets at least three times a day—and often many more just because we love them!
+We meticulously track eating, drinking, and elimination habits.
+If we ever notice anything even slightly amiss, we immediately alert a member of the medical team.

-We’re happy to give your pet plenty of love and spoiling, play, and attention.
-If your pet needs peace and quiet, that’s OK, too.
-We can usually make special accommodations for your fur baby.
-We go above and beyond to do what is best for each unique boarding pet.
+We’re happy to give lots of love.
+Or if your pet prefers peace and quiet, that’s OK too.
+We can usually make special accommodations and go above and beyond to do what’s best for each unique boarding fur baby.